smpurkis/open-dota-api-svelte/README.md

 ## Aims of this project
-- Write a SPA :tick:
+- Write a SPA ✔️
-- Connect it to OpenDota API :tick:
+- Connect it to OpenDota API ✔️
-- Display the data in a friendly format :tick:
+- Display the data in a friendly format ✔️
-- Use at least 5 different API routes :tick:
+- Use at least 5 different API routes ✔️
     1. Heroes - with Hero Stats
     2. Match ID
     3. Player by Rank - with Account ID route